bartvanerp/SPSsite/content/disciplines/continuous/continuoussignalprocessing_main.md

 +++
-title = "Continuous signal processing basics"
+title = "Basics of continuous-time signals and systems"

 # date = {{ .Date }}
-lastmod = 2019-06-23
+lastmod = 2019-08-22

 draft = false  # Is this a draft? true/false
-toc = true  # Show table of contents? true/false
+toc = false  # Show table of contents? true/false
 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.